compops/pmh-stco2015/README.md

 This code was downloaded from < https://github.com/compops/pmh2 > or from < http://users.isy.liu.se/en/rt/johda87/ > and contains the code used to produce the results in the papers

 * J. Dahlin, F. Lindsten and T. B. Schön, *Particle Metropolis-Hastings using gradient and Hessian information*.
-Pre-print arxiv:1311.0686v2, April 2014.
+Statistics and Computing (MCMSki 2014 special issue), Springer, 2014.

 * J. Dahlin, F. Lindsten and T. B. Schön, *Second-order particle MCMC for Bayesian parameter inference*.
 Proceedings of the 18th World Congress of the International Federation of Automatic Control (IFAC), Cape Town, South Africa, August 2014. (accepted for publication)